nibzard/nibzard/README.md

 **nibzard/nibzard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-I’m an experienced AI tinkerer, growth expert, and strategist.
-I help engineering teams translate tech into market impact.
+--> AI tinkerer, growth expert, and mentalist <--

 ---

 ### Now, Now, Now

+* 🚀 Joined a new rocketship, [Steel.dev](https://steel.dev/), as Founding Growth Lead
-* 🎓 New academic year, 2 new courses to teach: Intro to SWE and Scientific Programming.
+* 🎓 Academic semester ended, 2 new courses closed: Intro to SWE and Scientific Programming.
-* 💼 Helping small teams convert to AI native mindset.
+* 💼 Helping teams figure out AI native mindset.

 ---

 ### 🛠️ What I’ve Been Building

+* 🚀 **Founding Growth Lead** at [Steel.dev](https://github.com/steel-dev/)
-* 🚀 Former **Head of Growth at [Daytona](https://www.daytona.io/)** — led PLG and GTM efforts.
+* 🌟 Former **Head of Growth at [Daytona](https://www.daytona.io/)** — led PLG/GTM/whatever efforts.
-* 🌟 Grew Daytona's **GitHub to \~20K stars** and **boosted domain rating from 0 → 49**.

 ---